-Babies, toddlers and young children will be learning to: Examples of how to support this: Are talking about their feelings in more elaborated ways: ''l'm sad because'' or ''l love it when''.
-Recognise, talk about and expand on children's emotions.
-For example, you might say: ''Sara is smiling.
-She really wanted a turn with the truck.''
-Observation checkpoint Around 7 months, does the baby respond to their name and respond to the emotions in your voice?
-Around 12 months, does the baby start to be shy around strangers and show preferences for certain people and toys?
+Babies, toddlers and young children will be learning to: Examples of how to support this: they know when they need to pee and may say so in advance Potty training is fastest if you start it when the child is at the last stage.
+By the age of 3, 9 out of 10 children are dry most days.
+All children will have the occasional 'accident', though, especially when excited, busy or upset. and the second sec Around 7 months, does the baby respond to their name and respond to the emotions in your voice?
+Observation checkpoint Around 12 months, does the baby start to be shy around strangers and show preferences for certain people and toys?
 Around 18 months, is the toddler increasingly curious about their world and wanting to explore it and be noticed by you?

-Around the age of 2, does the child start to see themselves as a separate person?
+Babies, toddlers and young children will be learning to: Examples of how to support this: Around the age of 2, does the child start to see themselves as a separate person?
 For example, do they decide what to play with, what to eat, what to wear?
 Between the ages of 2 and 3, does the child start to enjoy the company of other children and want to play with them?
-Note: watch out for children who get extremely upset by certain sounds, smells or tastes, and cannot be calmed.
+Note : watch out for children who get extremely upset by certain sounds, smells or tastes, and cannot be calmed.
 Or children who seem worried, sad or angry for much of the time.
 You will need to work closely with parents and other agencies to find out more about these developmental difficulties.